Business, economic and social studies (BESS) common entry degree programme leading to 10 degree options

 Features of the BESS degree structure:

-- Access to all 10 degree options is completely open and unrestricted at the end of the common first year.
+- Access to all 10 degree options is completely open at the end of the first year.

-- Through judicious choice of subjects and associated modules after the common first year, it is possible to keep open up to three of the ten BESS degree options throughout the second year, thus facilitating the postponement of a final choice until the beginning of the third year.
-Students therefore have an opportunity to adjust their study programmes in accordance with their academic results, interests, aptitudes and emerging career aspirations.
+- It is possible to keep open up to three BESS degree options during second year, thus facilitating the postponement of a final choice until the beginning of the third year.

-- Consultations with your personal tutor, lecturers and the Careers Advisory Service help to ensure that informed choices are made.
+- Consultations with your personal tutor, lecturers and the Careers Advisory Service help to ensure that informed choices are made in line with your aspirations and subject orientation.

 The table 'BESS at a glance' (see above) gives you a sense of the richness and diversity of modules that are available within BESS in the second, third and fourth years, including complementary modules offered by other disciplines.

 Choosing modules - single honor degrees:

-In the second year, students take approximately half of their module load from their preferred discipline, leaving them free to choose their remaining modules from one or more of the other three disciplines and from the set of complementary modules.
+In the second year, single honor students take approximately half of their modules from their preferred discipline, leaving them free to choose their remaining modules from one or more of the other three disciplines.

-In the third and fourth years, students take the majority of their modules from their chosen discipline but, in keeping with the BESS philosophy of flexibility, there is significant scope to choose those modules which appeal most from the range of specialist subjects that is available.
+In the third and fourth years, students take the majority of their modules from their chosen discipline but, in keeping with the BESS philosophy of flexibility, there is significant scope to choose modules which appeal most from the range of available modules.

-Throughout years 2-4, joint honor students take about half of their modules from each of the two disciplines they select.
-Since module choices may be made from among the full range available in two disciplines, joint honour programmes offer exceptionally high flexibility with regard to programme design and module choice.
+Throughout years 2, 3 and 4, joint honor students take approximately half of their modules from each of the two disciplines they select.
+Since module choices may be made from among the full range available in two disciplines, the joint honour programmes offer exceptionally high flexibility with regard to programme design and module choice.

 Final year dissertation/case study: